Pastoral StaffChrist | Community | Culture

 Rev. Mark’s hobbies include martial arts instructor, weight training, and movie buff.
 He is also a Taekwondo second degree black belt and Hapkido first degree black belt.
 His favorite scripture is John 3:16 (KJV), “For God so loved the world that he gave his one and only son, that whoever believes in him shall not perish but have eternal life.”

-Associate Pastor, Minister to the Sick and Shut-In
+Associate Pastor of Sick and Shut-In Ministry

 Rev. Barbara Ann Heard